Bayesian inference for form-factor fits regulated by unitarity and analyticity: Introduction

 Hadronic form factors are a crucial ingredient in precision tests of the Standard Model (SM)~\cite{Workman:2022ynf}.
 They allow us to better understand the structure of hadrons at different length scales, and to study their constituents.
 In the case of flavour-changing hadron decays, they enable the determination of CKM matrix elements from experiment.
 This motivates ongoing experimental effort to improve decay-rate measurements.
 On the theory side, lattice QCD is one of the main tools for computing form factors from first principles~\cite{FlavourLatticeAveragingGroupFLAG:2021npn}, allowing us to predict their overall normalisation and momentum dependence.
 QCD sum rules play a similar role and are often complementary to lattice QCD in their kinematical range of applicability~\cite{Colangelo:2000dp, Khodjamirian:2020btr}.
 In order to match experimental efforts it is crucial to reduce errors in the theory computations.

 One often finds, however, that neither experimental nor theoretical approaches are able to cover the entire physical kinematical range of the decay process.
-For instance, differential decay rates for flavour-changing exclusive semileptonic decays as measured in experiment for, e.g., heavy-light mesons, are kinematically suppressed when the momentum transfer between the initial and final meson, $q$, approaches the zero-recoil point $q^2_{\rm max}$.
+For instance, differential decay rates for flavour-changing exclusive semileptonic decays as measured in experiment for, \emph{e.g.}, heavy-light mesons, are kinematically suppressed when the momentum transfer between the initial and final meson, $q$, approaches the zero-recoil point $q^2_{\rm max}$.
 Lattice simulations of the same process on the other hand, which compute the corresponding hadronic form factors as a function of momentum transfer, have difficulties in controlling systematic effects for small $q^2$.
 Thus, very often one finds oneself in a situation where results for a small number $N_{\rm data}$ of $q^2$ values (or bins) are available in one particular kinematical regime, and one would like to make predictions about the entire physically allowed range.
 Or, one has data points or bins in two distinct kinematical regimes and would like to combine the data for a global analysis.

-To this end, model independent form-factor parameterisations based on the the quantum-field theory principles of unitarity and analyticity~\cite{Boyd:1994tt, Caprini:1997mu, Bourrely:2008za} have been devised in order to relate and combine results for different kinematical regimes.
-In this paper we propose a method to determine the parameters of one such parameterisation, the one by Boyd-Grinstein-Lebed (BGL)~\cite{Boyd:1994tt}, without truncation errors.
-In order to make BGL and therefore our approach applicable to a wider range of decay channels, we also adopt a generalisation~\cite{Blake:2022vfl} of the BGL unitarity constraint.
+To this end, model independent form-factor parameterisations based on the quantum-field theory principles of unitarity and analyticity~\cite{Boyd:1994tt, Caprini:1997mu, Bourrely:2008za} have been devised in order to relate and combine results for different kinematical regimes.
+In this paper we propose a method to determine the parameters of one such parameterisation, the one by Boyd-Grinstein-Lebed (BGL)~\cite{Boyd:1994tt}, with controlled truncation errors.
+In order to make BGL and therefore our approach applicable to a wider range of decay channels, we also adopt a generalisation~\cite{Gubernari:2020eft,Gubernari:2022hxn,Blake:2022vfl} of the BGL unitarity constraint.
+Furthermore we study a modified BGL expansion for which the asymptotic behaviour of the form factors for large values of the momentum transfer $|q^2|$, as found in perturbative QCD, provides further relations between the expansion coefficients~\cite{Buck:1998kp,Becher:2005bg}.